vovapasko/dmc-front/techdoc.md

 **WORKDIR**  define current working directory.
 **ENV** add or edit environment variable.
 **COPY** you can use ```RUN cp smth smth``` instead but better to write like documentation says.
 And its more readable to use Docker commands instead plenty **RUN**.
-**CMD** it should be your last command in Dockerfile, that command says what this container does and for what this all
+**CMD** it should be your last command in Dockerfile, that command says what this container does and for what all this stuff.

-## Rename a file
+## Server

-You can rename the current file by clicking the file name in the navigation bar or by clicking the **Rename** button in the file explorer.
+Lets

 ## Delete a file